 Fixed price and cost plus are different contracts.

 In a fixed-price contract, the scope of work is well-defined and fixed.
-The seller has to complete the task within an agreed duration.
+The seller must complete the task within an agreed-upon price and duration.

 In a cost-plus contract, the scope of work is not defined.
-The seller must complete the task as instructed by the buyer, and he will receive the cost he spent plus a fee as mentioned in the contract.
+The seller must complete the task as instructed by the buyer, and they will receive the cost they spent plus a fee as mentioned in the contract.
 The cost-plus contract has a flexible duration.

 Conclusion